ximbor/pokemon/README.md

 ```

 It's also possible to specify the client's preferred language.

-For example we may want to read get "ditto's" pokemon description in spanish:
+For example we may want to get "ditto's" pokemon description in spanish ("es"):
 ```
 http http://localhost:5000/pokemon/ditto Accept-Language:es
 ```